nf626/holbertonschool-shell/init_files_variables_and_expansions/README.md

 14. Decimal to Hexadecimal - Write a script that converts a number from base 10 to base 16.<br>
 The number in base 10 is stored in the environment variable DECIMAL.<br>
 The script should display the number in base 16, followed by a new line.<br>
+16. Everyone is a proponent of strong encryption - Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.<br>
+17. The eggs of the brood need to be an odd number - Write a script that prints every other line from the input, starting with the first line.<br>